SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 WHAT MAKES ROSY’S APPROACH DIFFERENT

-BODY LITERACY FOCUS We help you understand how this life stage affects your movement capacity, why certain training principles matter more now, and how to listen to your body with informed confidence.
+BODY LITERACY FOCUS We help you understand why certain training principles matter right now, and how to read your body's signals with informed confidence — rather than outsourcing that to fear or noise.

 JUDGEMENT-FREE ENVIRONMENT Our Collingwood studio provides a space where perimenopause and menopause experiences are normalised, respected, and openly addressed without shame or dismissal.